gustavohw/mpv/README.md

-# mpv-scripts
+# mpv
-mpv scripts to automate certain tasks
+This repository contains my current mpv config and scripts.

 ----